ezsystems/commerce-documentation/docs/guide/one_page_forms/one_page_forms_api/dataprocessors/events_before_and_after_a_dataprocessor.md

 </service>
 ```

-In your class you can access and manipulate the normalized `FormEntity`:
+In the implemented class you can access and manipulate the normalized `FormEntity`:

 ``` php
 use Silversolutions\Bundle\EshopBundle\Entities\Forms\Normalize\Entity;